 Employment Questions PSO Survey Question Categories of Engagement Definition and Components Example Follow Up Questions Boost the Conversation 6.
 On average, how many hours are your currently working or have you worked per week?
 [Note: Hours may vary week to week and can include multiple jobs.]
-30 hours or more 20-29 hours 11-19 hours 10 hours or less No Answer Definition and components Competitive Employment or Other Employment 20 hours/week Response: Competitive Employment if they report the following options: • 30 hours or more • 20-29 hours Other Employment if they report the following options: • 10 hours or less No Answer = Other Employment or not engaged in employment How many hours a week did you work?
+30 hours or more 20-29 hours 11-19 hours No Answer Competitive Employment or Other Employment Component: 20 hours/week Response: Competitive Employment if they report the following options: • 30 hours or more • 20-29 hours Other Employment if they report the following options: • 11-19 hours • 10 hours or less No Answer = Other Employment or not engaged in employment How many hours a week did you work?
 Did you work the same number of hours every week?
 Always follow up if the former student responds with "No Answer."
-20 hours/week is the average ; a former student's work hours may vary.
+20 hours/week is the average; a former student's work hours may vary.
 7. Were you paid at least minimum wage at the time of employment?
-[Note: Arizona's 2020 minimum wage was \$12.00 per hour, 2021 minimum wage increased to \$12.15 per hour.]
-No Yes No Answer Competitive Employment or Other Employment Component : Minimum Wage Response : Yes = Competitive Employment No = Other Employment No Answer = Other Employment or not engaged in employment What city/county do you work in?
+[Note: Arizona's 2021 minimum wage was \$12.15 per hour, 2022 minimum wage increased to \$12.80 per hour.]
+No Yes No Answer Competitive Employment or Other Employment Component: Minimum Wage Response: Yes = Competitive Employment No = Other Employment No Answer = Other Employment or not engaged in employment What city/county do you work in?
 What is your hourly wage?
 Make a connection with Q13 (Customary Wages) Be aware of the minimum wage in other areas (e.g., the federal minimum wage is \$7.25 per hour).
 National and Arizona Minimum Wage PSO Survey and Labor Laws